tagtogorg/tagtog-doc/quick-tutorials.md

 <div class="two-third-col">
   <h2><a title="Jorge Campos at Medium - The adjudication process in collaborative annotation" href="https://medium.com/@jorgecp/the-adjudication-process-in-collaborative-annotation-61623c46b700?source=friends_link&sk=41adf0909b87899133ac3ef87fa88ccf">The adjudication process in collaborative annotation</a></h2>
-  <p>If multiple SMEs work on the same data, as a result, there are multiple annotation versions.
+  <p>If multiple annotators work on the same data, as a result, there are multiple annotation versions.
 We define adjudication as the process to resolve inconsistencies among these versions before a version is promoted to the gold standard.
 This process is manual, semi-automatic or automatic.
 Learn the differences and when to use each of them.</p>
 </div>
 <div class="one-third-col">
   {% include image.html name="automatic_adjudication.png" %}
 </div>